-Dynastic politics is the process by which oligarchs mobilize power regeneration to achieve or perpetuate power.
-The power remains in their hands by passing on the power they already have to others related to the previous power holder.
-In a political institution, those who are closely related to the family are often privileged to occupy various important positions at the top of the organization's institutional hierarchy.
-This shows that close relatives or family members are used as a tool to support the creation of a strong and long-lasting power.
+Dynastic politics is the process by which oligarchs process the mobilization of power regeneration to achieve or perpetuate power.
+The power remains in their hands by passing on the power they already have to others who are related to the previous power holder.
+In a political institution, those who are still closely related to the family are often privileged to occupy various important positions at the top of the organization's institutional hierarchy.
+This shows that close relatives or family members are used as a tool as a supporting factor for the creation of a strong and long-lasting power.

-According to Mosca (Heryanto, 2019), the emergence of political dynasties is caused by the tendency of political elites to pass on their political power to the next generation or below them.
-This process of inheriting political power occurs through open political positions.
-In another context(Heryanto, 2019) explains that dynastic politics can continue develop or stop depending on the actions of the next generation.
+According to Mosca (Heryanto, 2019), the emergence of political dynasties is caused by the tendency of political elites to pass on their positions of political power to the next generation or below them.
+This process of inheriting political power occurs by open political positions.
+In another context (Heryanto, 2019) explains that dynastic politics can continue develop or stop depending on the actions of the next generation.

-Some of the opinions above show that dynastic politics in Indonesia illustrates that by carrying the big names of family figures, the political networks that have been built by members of political dynasties show political contestation within the family as clear evidence that the family has political power and ability in their country.
+Some of the opinions above show that dynastic politics in Indonesia illustrates that by carrying the big names of family figures, the political networks that have been built by members of political dynasties show political contestation within the family as clear evidence that the family has political power and ability in their own country.

-Political dynasties in Indonesia are established in two ways: by design and by accident.
-Political dynasties have been formed for a long time.
+Political dynasties in Indonesia are carried out in two ways, namely by design and by accident.
+Political dynasties by design have been formed for a long time.
 In terms of relations, the families network in the government has been strong, so that relatives who enter the government or enter political contestation have been arranged in such a way as to engineer the success of their goals.
-Dynastic politics by accident occur in situations of government succession that suddenly nominate relatives to replace them to maintain informal power over their successors if they win in political contestation.
+Dynastic politics by accident occurs in situations of government succession that suddenly nominate relatives to replace them in order to maintain informal power over their successors if they win in political contestation.